nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     1. First one takes no arguments.
     2. Second takes in an `ArrayList<Note>` representing the ArrayList to be filtered.

-- getUnpinnedNotes() returns an `ArrayList<Note>` containing all the unpinned notes found in the default notebook.
+- getUnpinnedNotes() returns an `ArrayList<Note>` containing all the unpinned notes found in the default list of notes.
 - getUnpinnedNotes(`ArrayList<Note>`) returns an `ArrayList<Note>` containing all the unpinned notes found in the `ArrayList<Note>` parameter that was passed in.
 Used when the user wants to filter the list-n search with tags.
 The ArrayList would only contain notes with the specific tags.

 **4. getSortedList()**<br>
 - There are a total of 2 getSortedList() methods.
-    1. First one takes in 2 `Boolean` parameters specifying if only pinned notes are to be filtered, as well as a flag for the sort order.
+    1. First one takes in 2 `Boolean` parameters specifying if only pinned notes from the default list of notes are to be filtered, as well as a flag for the sort order.
     2. Second takes in 2 `Boolean` parameters specifying if only pinned notes are to be filtered, as well as a flag for the sort order.
 A third `ArrayList<Note>` parameter representing the ArrayList to be filtered is also taken in.

-- getSortedList(`Boolean`, `Boolean`) returns an `ArrayList<Note>` containing all notes, or just pinned notes found in the default notebook, in the specified sort order.
+- getSortedList(`Boolean`, `Boolean`) returns an `ArrayList<Note>` containing all notes, or just pinned notes found in the default list of notes, in the specified sort order.
 - getSortedList(`Boolean`, `Boolean`, `ArrayList<Note>`) returns an `ArrayList<Note>` containing all notes, or just pinned notes found in the `ArrayList<Note>` parameter that was passed, in the specified sort order.
 Used when the user wants to filter the list-n search with tags.
 The ArrayList would only contain notes with the specific tags.

 **5. archiveNotes()**<br>